 The God and Father of our Lord Jesus Christ, who is blessed forever, knows that I am not lying.

 2 Corinthians 11:31

 Paul now invokes the name of the Father for what he is about to say.
-It is certain that this is about the coming verse and not the preceding verses, because in just the verse prior he said, “If I must boast, I will boast in the things which concern my infirmity.”
-This was concerning future thoughts.… Read the rest
+It is certain that this is about the coming verse and not the preceding verses, because in just the verse prior he said, “If I must boast, I will boast in the things which concern my infirmity.”… Read the rest

 If I must boast, I will boast in the things which concern my infirmity.
 2 Corinthians 11:30

 Paul has established that of all the things the false apostles had boasted in, he had more reason to boast.
 What they were, he was also, and even more.
 After demonstrating to the Corinthians that he was eminently qualified to boast in such things, he then wrote about his weakness and that he was one who stumbled.… Read the rest